1. Answers

 export const queueArn = myQueue.arn;

-In summary, we created an SQS queue named “my-queue” and attached a policy that allows an AWS account (with the ARN arn:aws:iam::123456789012:root) to send messages to it.
-The outputs provide the queue’s URL and ARN for reference.
+In this guide, we demonstrated how to configure an AWS SQS queue policy using Pulumi.
+We created an SQS queue named “my-queue” and attached a policy that allows an AWS account (with the ARN arn:aws:iam::123456789012:root) to send messages to it.
+The provided outputs give you the queue’s URL and ARN for easy reference.
+By following these steps, you can effectively manage access and permissions for your SQS queues.

 Deploy this code